AndrewAltimit/Documentation/docs/technology/ai-lecture-2023.md

 **GPT (2018)**

 The first GPT model set a new standard in natural language understanding and generation.
-It was pre-trained via unsupervised learning on a large volume of text using a unidirectional (left-to-right) Transformer architecture.
+It was pre-trained via unsupervised learning on a large volume of text using a unidirectional (left-to-right) Transformer architecture and contains 117 million parameters

 **GPT-2 (2019)**

-GPT-2 is an improved version of the original GPT model.
+GPT-2 is an improved version of the original GPT model and contains 1.5 billion parameters.
 It is trained on a larger dataset (WebText), resulting in a more powerful language model that could generate highly coherent and contextually relevant text.

 **GPT-3 (2020)**